Collegeville in Stearns County, Minnesota — The American Midwest (Upper Plains)

 The teachers, learners, and skilled laborers who worship and work together here value these buildings and grounds and are committed to responsible stewardship.

 All guests who present themselves are to be received as Christ, for he himself will say: I was a stranger and you welcomed me (Matt 25:35).
 Proper honor must be shown to all, especially to those who share our faith (Gal 6:10) and to pilgrims.

 Erected by Saint John's Abbey and University.

 Location.
 45° 34.813′ N, 94° 23.569′ W. Marker is in Collegeville, Minnesota, in Stearns County.
+Marker is between the old and new Abbey Churches, at the south end of Abbey Road, on the St. John's Abbey and University campus.
 Touch for map.
-Marker is between the old and new Abbey Churches, at the south end of Abbey Road, on the St. John's Abbey and University campus.
-Marker is at or near this postal address: 2850 Abbey Plaza, Collegeville MN 56321, United States of America.
+Touch for directions.

 Also see . . .

 1. College of St. Benedict and St. John's University.
 (Submitted on October 21, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.)

 2. Saint John's Abbey.
 (Submitted on October 21, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on October 21, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.
 This page has been viewed 377 times since then and 10 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on October 21, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.